c4pt0r/agfs/agfs-shell/README.md

 - **Command Substitution**: `$(command)` or backticks
 - **Glob Expansion**: `*.txt`, `file?.dat`, `[abc]`
 - **Control Flow**: `if/then/elif/else/fi` and `for/in/do/done`
-- **Functions**: User-defined functions with parameters, local variables, and return values (non-recursive)
+- **Functions**: User-defined functions with parameters, local variables, return values, and recursion
 - **Comments**: `#` and `//` style comments

 ### Built-in Commands (42+)